 Complying with SRM and/or ORC requests to cease any University related activity which presents a compliance issue or an unreasonable health or safety risk to University employees, students or visitors and to re-evaluate, and to continue after appropriate controls are in place.

-400.60 Safety Coordinators SCs are appointed by Deans, Directors, or Department Heads and are critical to the effective implementation of the MSU EHS Programs and ensuring MSU’s compliance.
+400.60 Safety Coordinators SCs are appointed by Deans, Directors, or Department Heads and are critical to the effective implementation of the MSU EHS Programs, ensuring MSU’s compliance, and developing a culture of safety.

 SCs are responsible for:

-Coordinating with SRM and ORC.
+Coordinating with SRM and ORC and campus stakeholders in building a culture of safety.

 Assisting the Dean, Director or Department Head in the implementation of required EHS Programs.